czhou578/2-week-fastapi/readme.md

 Query parameters and Request bodies are different because Request bodies are generating a schema based upon the request body that is being sent up with the api request.

+Dependency Injection:

+It is just a function that can take all the same parameters that a path operation function can take:

+Dependency injection is beneficial because it is able to modularize logic.
+Avoid code duplication